klausler/fortran-wringer-tests/README.md

 # fortran-wringer-tests

+"Fortran isn't dead, it just smells funny."

-A collection of non-portable Fortran usage, standard-conformant or otherwise.
+This is a collection of non-portable Fortran usage, standard-conformant and otherwise.

 This directory holds a collection of some Fortran test programs that I have accumulated during the development of the f18 Fortran compiler